xavierleune/aerospike-client-php/doc/aerospike_construct.md

 to test whether the connection succeeded.
 If a config or connection error occured the **Aerospike::error()** and **Aerospike::errorno()** methods can be used to inspect it.

+The Aerospike cluster should be identified with an alias.
+This allows for reduced overhead on initializing the cluster and keeping track of the state of its nodes.
+Further instantiation calls will attempt to reuse an initialized cluster with a matching alias.

 ## Parameters